rollersteaam/vexp/README.md

-# vexp
+# ValkyrieGaming Experience System (VEXP)
-A levelling system for Garry's Mod gamemode Trouble in Terrorist Town (TTT), created when I was 14 years old.
+A levelling system for Garry's Mod gamemode Trouble in Terrorist Town (TTT), created when I was 14 years old, for a community called ValkyrieGaming.